-Peeling Grey is one of L.A.’s premiere post-punk bands, established July 13, 2008.
-We had a vast array of influences such as the Cure, Echo and the Bunnymen, the Clash, the Jesus & Mary Chain, as the list goes on.
-But, we weren’t in it to imitate anyone nor revive any era.
-We simply believed in the future of music, just as the spirit of post-punk’s past did.
-Here, you’ll find a bit of history, merchandise, videos, links and whatever else that further explains what we were about.
+Peeling Grey is a Los Angeles post-punk bands, formed July 13, 2008.
+We have a vast array of influences such as The Cure, Echo and the Bunnymen, The Clash, The Jesus & Mary Chain, and so on.
+We believe in the future of music, just as the spirit of post-punk’s past did.
+Here, you’ll find a bit of history, merchandise, videos, links and whatever else that further explains what we we are about.
 Have a look around, and we hope to hear from you.
 You can join our mailing list by sending us a line at PeelingGrey@Gmail.com or join our Facebook Group, https://www.facebook.com/groups/240015836060816.
-Enjoy what we have left behind.

-Peeling Grey was formed in June of 2008 by Andy K. Smith and Mike O’Hare.
+What became Peeling Grey started in June of 2008 by Andy K. Smith and Mike O’Hare.
 In previous years Smith had taken a stab at writing lyrics and experimenting with four track home recordings.
-With Mike’s offer to use his Hollywood apartment to jam, old words and music would finally see the light of day.
+With Mike’s offer to use his Hollywood apartment to jam, old words and music finally saw the light of day.
 By July, the collaboration had become official.
 With Smith on vocals and bass, and Mike on guitar, the duo wrote “Faith In Forever”, “Peeling Grey”, and “Away From Home”.

 As songs took shape, the duo searched for a drummer.
 By coincidence, Smith reestablished contact with an old friend, Richard Nielsen.
 Both had jammed in the past, but lost touch over the years.
 In October of 2008, Nielsen was recruited to join the fold on drums.
 The band moved out of O’Hare’s apartment and into Nielsen’s job, a warehouse in Monrovia where he worked, formerly Plastech.
 “James Quarterly” shortly joined the growing setlist.
 The final piece of the puzzle was keyboardist Naren Renz, who joined in December of that year.
 Renz and Smith already shared a musical past being former members of local bands such as Monochrome and Nightmare of the Elf.
 By early 2009 work began on “The Strip”, a song addressing tensions in the Middle East, “The Girl I’ll Never Know”, and “Soulless”.